by Paulina Bandy, Esq.

 CA Bar Exam Repeaters' Resource™

-If you need help after bar review, here is the link to the tutorials being taught by Paulina Bandy, Esq. for the July 2019 preparatory season:
+If you need help after bar review, here is the link to the tutorials being taught by Paulina Bandy, Esq. this preparatory season:

 If you would like to discuss your bar exam preparation, or ask questions about customized private tutorials for Calbar repeat takers, you may email Paulina Bandy, Esq. directly at: email@example.com